mcilloni/mcilloni.github.io/_posts/2023-10-25-install-arch-on-usb.md

 ### 4.1.1.
 Using `libvirt`

-If you are using `libvirt`, you can use `virt-manager` to create a new VM (or dabble with `virsh` and XML directly, which may be annoying).
+If you are using `libvirt`, you can use `virt-manager` to create a new VM (or dabble with `virsh` and XML directly, if that's more to your liking).
 If you opt for this approach, remember to:

 1. Select _the device_, and not partitions or `/dev/mapper` devices.
 The disk must be unmounted and no partitions should be in use.
 Pick "Import an image" and then select `/dev/disk/by-id/usb-XXX`, without `-partN`, via the _"Browse local"_ button.

 2. Select "Customize configuration before install", or you won't be able to enable UEFI support.
-In the configuration screen, in the Overview pane, select the "Firmware" tab and pick an x86-64 `OVMF_CODE.fd`.
+In the configuration screen, in the `Overview` pane, select the "Firmware" tab and pick an x86-64 `OVMF_CODE.fd`.
 If you don't see any, check that you've installed all the correct packages.

 3. _(optional)_ If you wish, you may enable VirGL in order to have a smoother experience while using the VM.
-If you're interested, toggle the "OpenGL" option in "Display Spice" (after disabling the SPICE socket, by setting "Listen type" to `None`).
-Check that the adapter model is "Virtio", and enable 3D acceleration. [^16]
+If you're interested, toggle the _"OpenGL"_ option under the `Display Spice` device section.
+Also remember to disable the SPICE socket, by setting the `Listen type` for SPICE to `None`.
+Check that the adapter model is `Virtio`, and enable 3D acceleration. [^16]

 ### 4.1.2.
 Using raw `qemu`

 Using plain Qemu in place of `libvirt` is undoubtedly less convenient.
-It definitely requires more tinkering for networking (especially if you opt for SLIRP, which is slow and limited), with the advantage of being more versatile and not requiring setting up `libvirt` - which tends to be problematic on machines with complex firewall rules and network setups.
+It definitely requires more tinkering for networking (especially if you don't want to use SLIRP, which is slow and limited), with the advantage of being more versatile and not requiring setting up `libvirt` - which tends to be problematic on machines with complex firewall rules and network configurations.

 First, make a copy of the default UEFI variables file: